blouyakis/emt_basic/module_2_test.md

 ### Q73 🟢
 **Front**
-You approach 16-year-old with spurting leg wound.
-First action:
+You are approaching a 16-year-old male with bright red spurting blood coming from his leg.
+He is screaming and he begs you to help him.
+You should:
 · Assess airway · Apply O₂ · Ask to calm down · **Control the bleeding**

 **Back**